splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/collector-windows-intro.rst

 * :ref:`otel-install-windows-msi`
 * :ref:`otel-install-windows-tools`
 * :ref:`otel-install-windows-manual`

-.. note:: You can also deploy the Collector using the Technical Add-on, which provides out-of-the box Collector content and configuration.
+* You can also deploy the Collector using the Technical Add-on, which provides out-of-the box Collector content and configuration.
 Learn more at :ref:`collector-addon-intro`.

 See the default settings and configuration options at: